atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ A cook will cake care of the house, and
 [: I i
 I i jai do not; want anything.
 Make haste,
-I “good Sukey, or I am ..undone, ";
+I good Sukey, or I am ..undone, ";
 tt
 II :; j. .Sukey, who did not believe that she
 ; was in her senses, thought it highly improper to leave her: she wished, indeed, that somebody would, come and persuade: